 Medicare Part A Deductible

-Medicare Part A, your inpatient hospital coverage, has a deductible of $1,408 for each benefit period.
-For example, if you are admitted to the hospital for any reason, you must first pay $1,408 out-of-pocket before Medicare begins paying for anything related to your health coverage costs.
+Medicare Part A, your inpatient hospital coverage, has a deductible of $1,408 in 2020 for each benefit period.
+For example, if you’re admitted to the hospital for any reason, you must first pay $1,408 out-of-pocket before Medicare begins paying for anything related to your inpatient health coverage costs.
 The benefit period renews once you haven’t been admitted as an inpatient for 60 days in a row, so you could have to pay the deductible more than once a year.

 Medicare Part B Deductible

-For all beneficiaries, the annual deductible for Medicare Part B in 2020 is $198.
-Once you meet your annual deductible for Part B, you will typically pay 20% of all the remaining Medicare-approved costs.
-You will have to pay this deductible for any service that Part B would typically cover.
-This includes all doctor visits, outpatient therapy, durable medical equipment, and more.
+The Medicare Part B deductible in 2020 is $198.
+This is an annual deductible, and it resets each calendar year.
+You’ll have to pay this deductible for any service that Part B would typically cover, such as doctor visits, outpatient therapy, and durable medical equipment.